KenKundert/quantiphy/doc/user.rst

 '#' and it would be treated as a comment.
 If the line is not recognized, then it is ignored.

 In this example, the first line is nonconforming and so is ignored.
-The last is a comment, the comment character any anything beyond is ignored.
+The second *Kvdo* line is a comment, the comment character and anything beyond is ignored.
 Finally, empty lines are ignored.

 .. code-block:: python